This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 The Bullet Planner is similar to the other Scribbles That Matter journals in that it has a key, dotted pages, a pen test page, ribbon bookmarks (3), and a folder pocket on the back.
 It also has the same thick paper (100 gsm according to Amazon) as the other notebooks.
 It is missing an index and page numbers, which I find disappointing!

 I will share some pictures of the pages here.
-In the beginning of the journal, there are pages showing a year at a glance.
+In the beginning of the journal, there are pages showing a year at a glance including all the little month calendars.
 As you can see, there is some space around this area where you could take notes.
 For instance, you could color code certain dates and label them down the side of the page.
+I like to circle special dates in color (for example, important birthdays in pink).

 The next page has an annual progress tracker.
 On this page you would track certain goals, likely by plotting them on the graphs.
 The graphs are labeled by weeks, so you could track your progress on something week by week.
 I personally cannot see myself using these pages.